Here is a guide on how to visit the Greek islands from Turkey in one day – and which islands in Greece you can reach.

 There are two crossings every day during the peak summer months and two coming back in the late afternoon/early evening.
 Again, be sure not to miss the last ferry back; otherwise, you’ll be looking for a hotel on Rhodes for the night.

 In general, the last ferry will get you back to Marmaris around 6 pm, but make sure to check the times as they’re subject to change.

-Again, the winter months see a drastically reduced timetable, and that means checking crossing times online beforehand.
+Again, the winter months see a drastically reduced timetable, which means checking crossing times online beforehand.

 How to Book Ferry Tickets From Turkey To The Greek Islands